joeandthejuice/career-framework/README.md

-# Dropbox Engineering Career Framework
+# Joe & the Juice Engineering Career Framework

-Visit [our career framework site](https://dropbox.github.io/dbx-career-framework/).
+Based on and inspired by the [Dropbox Engineering Career Framework]( Visit [our career framework site](https://dropbox.github.io/dbx-career-framework/).

 # Background